Carnaux/City-Resources/README.md

 # City Resources

-City Resources is a project made for a Statistics and Probability class.
+City Resources is a project made for a Statistics and Probability class that simulates how the production of water and energy of a city changes based on rain regime.

 #### How it works